dexzoyp/Problems/Question-3/README.md

 # Question-3
-Write a program that create spiral matrix of given size;
+Write a program that create spiral matrix of given size.

 Enter dimensions of the matrix: 10